getbrevo/brevo-python/docs/ContactsApi.md

 # create an instance of the API class
 api_instance = brevo_python.ContactsApi(brevo_python.ApiClient(configuration))
 list_id = 789 # int | Id of the list
-contact_emails = brevo_python.RemoveContactFromList() # RemoveContactFromList | Emails addresses OR IDs of the contacts
+contact_emails = brevo_python.RemoveContactFromList() # RemoveContactFromList | Emails addresses OR IDs OR EXT_ID attributes of the contacts

 try:
     # Delete a contact from a list